White Cloud Mountain Minnow - Tanichthys albonubes

 Scientific Name: Tanichthys albonubes

-Fish Type: Minnow / Cypriniform Fish
+Fish Type: Mountain Minnow / Cypriniform Fish

 Water Type: Freshwater